 How to make enchilada sauce?

 - Sauté the aromatics.
-In a saucepan over medium heat, add the tablespoon of oil and the onion.
+Add the tablespoon of oil and the onion in a saucepan over medium heat.
 When the onion is translucent, add the garlic and leave for three minutes.
 Be careful not to let it burn.

 - Add the spices.
 Add the dried oregano, ground cumin, chipotle powder, and salt.
 Leave for a minute or until the aroma of the spices is released.